abhishekarya1/DSA-2k23/arrays.md

 **Insert Ineterval**: ([link](https://leetcode.com/problems/merge-intervals)) add all non-overlapping array intervals to `ans` array till `newInterval` overlaps with anyone, then keep widening the `newInterval` based on overlaps with subsequent array intervals, insert the widened `newInterval` and then rest of non-overlapping array intervals.

-**Non-overlapping Intervals**: ([link](https://leetcode.com/problems/non-overlapping-intervals)) use the classic greedy approach with scheduling problems: always pick the interval with the earliest end time.
-Because if we choose the interval that ends earlier, then there is more space for other intervals i.e. you can get the maximal number of non-overlapping intervals (or minimal number to remove).
-Thus sort by end time is important here, then count non-overlapping intervals using a leader `end` value which has the end value of the last non-overlapping interval.
+**Non-overlapping Intervals**: ([link](https://leetcode.com/problems/non-overlapping-intervals)) sort by end time, then count non-overlapping intervals using a leader `end` value which has the end value of the last non-overlapping interval.
 Subtract with `intervals.size() - cnt` to get ans.
-- _What gives min number of intervals you need to remove?_ Max number of intervals you need to keep.
-And if one interval comes and deletes 3 of them (by merging), then its better to delete that one instead of those 3 i.e. keep interval deletion minimal. ([ref](https://leetcode.com/problems/non-overlapping-intervals/solutions/91713/java-least-is-most/comments/96271/))
+- _What gives min number of intervals we need to remove?_ Max number of intervals we need to keep.
+Suppose if one interval overlaps and deletes 3 of them (by merging), then its better to delete that one instead of those 3 i.e. keep interval deletion minimal. ([ref](https://leetcode.com/problems/non-overlapping-intervals/solutions/91713/java-least-is-most/comments/96271/))
-- _Why sort by end time?_ This strategy ensures that the number of non-overlapping intervals is max because by always picking the interval that ends earliest, we leave as much room as possible for the remaining intervals.
+- _Why sort by end time?_ This strategy is the classic greedy approach with scheduling problems.
+It ensures that the number of non-overlapping intervals is max because by always picking the interval that ends earliest, we leave as much room as possible for the remaining intervals.

-## Subarrays (Sliding Window)
+## Subarrays / Sliding Window
 Can be solved in following ways:
 - generate all subarrays (cubic)
 - calc subarray starting at `i` and ending at each position `j` with two loops (qudratic)